29Erna/SizesDB/README.md

 It's simple, me and my friends always wonder how much space a game will require before purchasing it, and it's not always easy to find an answer.
 I made this because we would have needed it in the past.

 # Contributing
-Everybody is encouraged to contribute by adding an entry to the intended .json file.
+Everybody is encouraged to contribute by adding an entry to the intended .xml file.

 # Future
 I'd like to have a front end to easily add an entry to the db.